bottkars/ansible_ppdm/Readme.md

 ## Documentation
 the modules have been forked from a larger repo i maintain personally, so i start here as a Version 1 and Documentation if not inline is Pending :-(

-However, usecases are descriped from [terraforming DPS](https://github.com/bottkars/terraforming-dps)
+However, usecases are described from [terraforming DPS](https://github.com/bottkars/terraforming-dps)

 ## Examples: